RobustoFramework/Robusto/docs/ESP32-P4-C6-Proxy-PubSub.md

     reassembled in C6 internal SRAM before local PubSub dispatch.
 If allocation fails, C6 returns `OUT_OF_MEMORY` before accepting chunks.
 - Larger C6-to-P4 deliveries use `DELIVERY_BEGIN`, ordered `DELIVERY_CHUNK`
-    events carrying up to 4,080 bytes, and `DELIVERY_COMMIT`.
+    events, and `DELIVERY_COMMIT`.
+The generic codec allows up to 4,080 data bytes per chunk; onboard ESP-SDIO uses 4,028 so the complete RSD1 packet does not exceed the C6 driver's 4,092-byte limit.
 P4 prefers PSRAM for one contiguous reassembly buffer and invokes the application callback only after a complete commit.
 - The public and wire length is `uint32_t`; there is no smaller directional payload cap.
 Practical size in either direction is determined by contiguous allocations that succeed under the current runtime load.